Lacquer Turned White? 4 Effective Methods To Fix It

 Tips:

-• Set iron to plain settings.
+• Set the iron to plain settings.
 Not a steam mode.
-Because steam mode releases water to the cloth and causes more troubles.
+Because steam mode releases water into the cloth and causes more trouble.

 • Plus, always make sure to move the iron on top of the cloth without staying in one place.
 Because the cloth might stick to the iron.